 By now, chances are good that you’re done with your college applications, with the possible exception of rolling admission applications.
 But, because you probably haven’t received any answers yet (unless you applied early decision or early action), it might now feel like you’re sitting around twiddling your thumbs.
 The application crunch is over, you’re back in the swing of school after winter break, and you can’t yet start planning your college career since you don’t yet know where you’re going.
 It’s time to start planning the summer before college so you stay busy.

-Luckily, there’s something else you can focus on to take your attention off the waiting game!
+Luckily, there’s something plenty you can focus on to take your attention off the waiting game!
 The summer before college can be an amazing time, and there’s no reason not to start planning it right away.
 At best, these few months will be a once-in-a-lifetime experience of the perfect combination of familiar, comfortable, and fun experiences with new, exciting opportunities for growth.

 There are tons of awesome lists out there with specific recommendations for exactly what to do with your summer.
 Instead of replicating those, let’s take a different approach.
 Think of your summer like an essay.
 Use the questions below to create your general outline.
 From there, it should be easy to fill in the details!

-Time at Home Versus Exploring Your Next Home
+Summer Time at Home Versus Exploring Your Next Home

 You probably don’t yet know where you’re going to school, so this one can be tough to answer exactly.
 Even so, it’s worth coming up with a general idea of how you want to split your summer.
 Do you want to dash off to your new college town as soon as you can?
 Stay at home until the last possible minute and get to your new home as late as possible?